kashvo/drishti-identity-trust/README.md

 **Drishti** is an Agentic AI-powered Identity Trust Framework that continuously monitors user sessions across all digital banking channels — not just at login, but across every action, every screen, every transaction.

 It maintains a quiet memory for every user — not their personal details, just their patterns.
 Their habits.
 Their normal.
-When something breaks that picture, Drishti doesn't immediately block.
+When something breaks that picture, Drishti does not immediately block.
 It **investigates first**, reasons through the evidence using chain-of-thought tool calling, and then decides — the way a human fraud analyst would, at machine speed.

 No single signal makes a decision.
 A deepfake can clone a voice.
 It cannot simultaneously replicate how someone types, how they navigate, what they usually transfer, which device they always use, and where they always transact from — all at once, in real time. **That combination is what Drishti watches.**